Nursing home costs in 2021

-Common services include custodial care like bathing and feeding, specialized medical care and housekeeping.
-Nursing homes also offer general entertainment and social activities, like live music, movie nights or field trips.
-Because of all the services they provide, they also come at a high cost.
+Nursing homes are senior living facilities that offer a high level of care and security.
+They provide 24/7 monitoring and support, including trained staff, emergency response systems and room and board.
+Common support services include personal care (like bathing and feeding) and specialized medical care.
+Nursing homes may also offer entertainment and social activities like live music, movie nights and field trips.
+Because of all these services and amenities, nursing home stays also come at a high cost.

 How much does a nursing home cost?

-|Semi-private room||Private room|
+|Rate schedule||Semiprivate room||Private room|

-Average nursing home cost by state
+Average nursing home costs by state

-|State||Average daily Cost||Average monthly cost|
+|State||Average daily cost||Average monthly cost||Average yearly cost|

 How to pay for a nursing home